mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 ### Disk (Data)

 The biggest decision was the disk.
-I wanted to.
-Things I wanted to avoid:

-- Noise
-- High failure rate
-- Shingled magnetic recording (SMR) disks
-  - ZFS performs poorly on SMR drives.
-  - Look for drives with conventional magnetic recording (CMR).
-  - Check this list of [known SMR drives](https://www.truenas.com/community/resources/list-of-known-smr-drives.141/).
+I wanted to find quiet, high-performance disks with low probability of disk failure.

 To limit failure rate, I checked average failure rate (AFR) [on Backblaze](https://www.backblaze.com/blog/backblaze-hard-drive-stats-for-2020/), to avoid especially failure-prone disks, but I didn't hyper-optimize for low failure rate.
 It's irrational to pay twice as much for a drive that has a failure rate of 0.5% rather than 1%.
 You're spending twice the money to reduce failure rate by only 0.5%.

-7200 vs 1000 RPM

 The Fractal Design Node 304 has six drive bays, so I decided to start with four 8 TB disks.
 With raidz1, that would give me 22.5 TB of usable storage to start.
 When I need to expand in the future, a fifth disk will bring me to 30.9 TB, and a sixth would get me 37 TB.

-Price.
-For a 8 TB drive, you can pay anywhere from $130 to $400 per disk.
-For a server with four disks, that's a difference of $1k, so those price differences matter.
+In the 8 TB range, there aren't many drives below 7200 RPM, but you can go up to 10k RPM.
+For my NAS, speeds above 7200 RPM wouldn't make a difference because the bottleneck is the network.
+A 10k RPM drive would be louder and consume more power but offer no practical gain in performance.

+The last pitfall to avoid is disks that use shingled magnetic recording (SMR) technology.
+ZFS [performs poorly on SMR drives](https://www.servethehome.com/wd-red-smr-vs-cmr-tested-avoid-red-smr/), so if you're building a NAS, avoid [known SMR drives](https://www.truenas.com/community/resources/list-of-known-smr-drives.141/).
+If the drive is labeled as CMR, that's conventional magnetic recording (CMR), which is fine for ZFS.

-I chose the [Toshiba N300](https://www.newegg.com/toshiba-n300-hdwg480xzsta-8tb/p/N82E16822149793) (left) and [Seagate IronWolf](https://www.newegg.com/seagate-ironwolf-st8000vn004-8tb/p/N82E16822184796).
+I chose the [Toshiba N300](https://www.newegg.com/toshiba-n300-hdwg480xzsta-8tb/p/N82E16822149793) and the [Seagate IronWolf](https://www.newegg.com/seagate-ironwolf-st8000vn004-8tb/p/N82E16822184796).
 I saw positive reviews of these drives on the TrueNAS forums as well as on reddit.
 Both models sold for $180-190, which was a good value for the storage space.

 {{<gallery caption="[Toshiba N300](https://www.newegg.com/toshiba-n300-hdwg480xzsta-8tb/p/N82E16822149793) (left) and [Seagate IronWolf](https://www.newegg.com/seagate-ironwolf-st8000vn004-8tb/p/N82E16822184796) (right)">}}
 {{<img src="toshiba-n300.jpg" alt="TODO" maxWidth="250px" hasBorder="true">}}